-The flue should be checked for draw using a smoke bomb or similar, if there is a definite draw then the installation of the appliance can proceed.
+All flue types should be checked for draw using a smoke bomb or similar, if there is a definite draw then the installation of the appliance can proceed.
+A successful smoke bomb test is not a guarantee that the appliance will draw properly as it provides a very low volume of smoke.
+This test is to ensure the flue-way is clear and connected to the terminal/pot correctly and can help identify flue leakage.